 Dogsledding excursions supply tail-wagging experiences amid Pennsylvania’s gorgeous snow-carpeted landscapes.
-The adorable and athletic Alaskan Huskies at Nemacolin Woodlands Resort’s Wildlife Academy power 30-minute treks across the Laurel Highlands countryside.
+The adorable and athletic Alaskan Huskies at Nemacolin Woodlands Resort power snowy treks across the Laurel Highlands countryside.
 The indelible outing is enhanced with a kennel tour and a visit with the musher.

-Get your motor running on thousands of miles of roads, trails and fields open for snowmobiling in our state forests and parks, federal forest lands and private facilities.
-Opportunities range from scenic trails through woods and wide-open spaces to straightaway runs on closed-to-cars roadways.
-Most trails are open from mid-December to early April; be sure to check current dates and trail conditions.
+Get your motor running on thousands of miles of roads, trails, and fields open for snowmobiling in our state forests and parks and federal lands.
+Opportunities range from scenic paths through woods to straightaway runs on closed-to-cars roadways.
+Most routes are open from mid-December to early April; check current dates and trail conditions.

 3. Cross-Country Skiing

 While Pennsylvania has a robust roster of ski resorts and areas for downhill enthusiasts, the state also hosts plenty of opportunities for cross-country skiers.
-Hit the trails in state and local forests situated in northeastern Pennsylvania’s Susquehanna, Wyoming and Sullivan counties.
-Book at stay at a friendly lodge for a multi-day adventure; Stone Barn Inn near Elk Mountain and Crestmont Inn in Eagles Mere will hook you up with gear and a comfy place to lay your head.
+Hit groomed and ungroomed trails in state and local forests situated in northeastern Pennsylvania’s Susquehanna, Wyoming, and Sullivan counties.
+Book a stay at a friendly lodge for a multiday adventure; Crestmont Inn in Eagles Mere will hook you up with gear and a comfy place to lay your head.

 A hub for hikers and bikers in the summer, the 150-mile Great Allegheny Passage is regularly groomed for cross-country aficionados on the portion that passes through Ohiopyle State Park in the Laurel Highlands.
-Presque Isle State Park in Erie is also a Nordic wonderland, with summer time trails and beaches converted into pristine ski zones.
+Presque Isle and Parker Dam state parks also become Nordic wonderlands when summertime pathways are converted into pristine ski zones.

-A mix of sailing, ice skating and sledding, ice boating is an ideal endeavor for extreme recreation enthusiasts.
+A mix of sailing, ice skating, and sledding, ice boating is an ideal endeavor for extreme recreation enthusiasts.
 Iceboats, essentially sailboats with sled rails, can glide up to 70 miles per hour across frozen surfaces.
-Iceboaters can set sail in Moraine, Codorus, Beltzville and Presque Isle state parks, but state launch permits are required.
-First timers should consider connecting with groups like the Erie Yacht Club or Lake Arthur Sailing Club.
-Pymatuning State Park is also a favorite for iceboating, and its Jamestown Marina is the perfect spot for a mid-outing hot chocolate break.
+Set sail in Moraine, Codorus, Beltzville, Pymatuning, Black Moshannon, and Presque Isle state parks (state launch permits are required).
+Those who’ve never sailed on ice should consider connecting with Erie Yacht Club, an excellent resource for first-timers.

 6. Ice Fishing

-Home to more than 2,500 natural and man-made lakes, Pennsylvania teems with outstanding ice-fishing locales in the wintertime.
-Hot picks for ice fishing include the lake at Hills Creek State Park in Wellsboro, where schools of yellow perch, bluegill and walleye hide under the ice and Crook Creek Lake, a hangout of bass, musky, sunfish and crappy just 30 miles northeast of Pittsburgh.
-Lyman Run State Park, near Coudersport, which is known for rewarding anglers with catches of rainbow and palomino trout.
+Home to more than 2,500 lakes, Pennsylvania teems with outstanding ice-fishing locales in the wintertime.
+Hot picks for ice fishing include Lake Chillisquaque at Montour Preserve in Danville, where schools of yellow perch, northern pike, and walleye hide under the ice, and Crook Creek Lake, a hangout for bass, musky, sunfish, and crappy just 30 miles northeast of Pittsburgh.

 7. Ice Skating